Almond Butter Cookies

 Almond butter cookies are super forgiving and are easy to customize for various diets or eating styles.
 You can also try out some tested substitutions:

-• Make them without eggs, by trying out an egg substitute.
+• Make them without eggs by trying out an egg substitute.
+I’ve had the best results by using ground chia or flax seeds.

-• Add mix-ins like raisins, dried fruit, nuts, or seeds.
+• Add mix-ins like raisins, dried fruit, vanilla extract, nuts, or seeds.

 Storage instructions

-• To store: Leftover cookies can be stored at room temperature, covered, for up to one week.
-If you’d like the cookies to keep longer, store them in the refrigerator.
+To store: Leftover cookies can be stored at room temperature, covered, for up to one week.
+If you’d like the cookies to be kept longer, store them in the refrigerator.

 Frequently Asked Questions

-Can I use almond butter instead of butter in cookies?
+Can I use almond butter instead of butter in recipes?

-Almond butter isn’t an accurate swap for butter in cookies or any dessert recipe.
+Almond butter isn’t a good substitute for butter in cookies or other dessert recipes.
 It’d be best to use a butter substitute instead.

 Can I make the dough ahead of time?

-Pre-make the cookie dough up to five days in advance and keep it refrigerated.
+You can pre-make the cookie dough up to 5 days in advance and refrigerate it.
 Let the dough sit at room temperature for 30 minutes before baking.

 almond butter cookies recipe.